The isomorphism relation of theories with S-DOP in generalized Baire spaces: Acknowledgement

 \section{Acknowledgement}

 This work was made under the supervision of Tapani Hyttinen.
 I want to express my gratitude to him for introducing me to the topic, his valuable advices and support during this work.
-This research was supported by the Doctoral Programme in Mathematics and Statistics (Domast).
+I would like to thank the referees for carefully reading the article and providing comments that improve the readability and quality.
+This research was supported by the Doctoral Programme in Mathematics and Statistics of the University of Helsinki (DOMAST).
+During the revision and editing of this paper, the author was a postdoc at Bar-Ilan University supported by the European Research Council (grant agreement ERC-2018-StG 802756) and was a postdoc at University of Vienna supported by the Vilho, Yrj\"o and Kalle V\"ais\"al\"a Foundation of the Finnish Academy of Science and Letters, and the Austrian Science Fund FWF, Grant I 3709-N35.